BlingCorp/bling/docs/widgets/tag_preview.md

 ### Example Implementation

 We can trigger the widget to show the specific tag when hovering over it in the taglist.
 The code shown below is the example taglist from the [AwesomeWM docs](https://awesomewm.org/doc/api/classes/awful.widget.taglist.html).
-Basically, we are going to update the widget and toggle it through the taglist's `create_callback`.
-(The bling addons are commented)
+We are going to update the widget and toggle it through the taglist's `create_callback` (bling addons are commented).
 ```lua
 s.mytaglist = awful.widget.taglist {
     screen  = s,